kleinerELM/ManualBackgroundCorrection/README.md

 # ManualBackgroundCorrection
+Plugin for ImageJ/Fiji 1.52i

-This tool helps correcting inhomogenious brightness distributions within a single SEM-image by selecting the same phases at different image sections
+This tool helps correcting inhomogeneous brightness distributions within a single SEM-image by selecting the same phases at different image sections